 I tell young pastors going to established churches to expect some resistance or push back.
 Although the title of “Pastor” will be received immediately, it often takes about five years to be really accepted as the leader of an existing church.
 Why is that?
 Because when a new pastor seeks to follow God’s will and implement change, very often certain people will dig in their heels and resist.
 For this reason, the average tenure of a pastor in our denomination is about three years – the difficulties to hang in there and stay with it seem too much.

 Jesus understood this.
-He too was opposed by the religious leaders of His time.
-Now in today’s world, these “religious elite” can be compared to the old-school faithful in a church resistant to the new direction God is leading a pastor.
+He, too, was opposed by the religious leaders of His time.
+Now in today’s world, these “religious elite” can be compared to the old-school “faithful” in a church being resistant to the new direction God is leading a pastor.
 They can also be the “politically correct” society that condemns every idea that doesn’t fit their man made view of morality.
-(What irony; they often accuse Christians of trying to force their views on others.)
+(What irony in that they often accuse Christians of trying to force their views on others.)